jdansev/Space-Deck-BabylonJS/README.md

 # Interstellar Observation Deck

-An interactive 3D experience built with [BabylonJS](https://www.babylonjs.com/).
-Situated on an observation deck in deep space, overlooking the edge of the galaxy.
-The models used in this project are from [Sketchfab](https://sketchfab.com/).
+Recently I've noticed that 3D related graphics (games, virtual sims, etc.) were less prevalent on the web than their desktop counterparts.
+The few that do, existed in the form of short demos and mini games.
+I was intrigued and put together this scene to explore the capabilities of 3D graphics on the web.
+I used [BabylonJS](https://www.babylonjs.com/) which is a 3D engine for JavaScript that comes with very good documentation and framework tools.
+The models used in this project were sourced from [Sketchfab](https://sketchfab.com/).

 ![Screenshot 1](screenshot1.png) ![Screenshot 2](screenshot2.png)